 “I have been doing plastic surgery for 15 years, and I think there is a lot more focus on the vagina, how it looks, because of the overwhelming popularity of Brazilian waxing,” says Giese.
 “There has been a real change in the aesthetic of the vagina, more focus, and women are taking a lot more of the hair off.
 I see naked women all the time during liposuction, tummy tucks, so I see the change in grooming.
 It’s not just a change in the younger population—it’s in the mature population as well.”

 Female pubic hair is a topic that has become popular outside of quiet, women-only circles.
-In 2014, Men’s Health about the bush making a comeback (the author also stated that, based on her own research, 90 percent of men surveyed were strictly against their partners being completely bald), while Cameron Diaz famously declared in that, “The idea that vaginas are preferable in a hairless state is a pretty recent phenomenon, and all fads change.”
-Maybe and laser hair removal are trendy now, but what happens if the full bush comes back?
+In 2014, Men’s Health published an article about the bush making a comeback (the author also stated that, based on her own research, 90 percent of men surveyed were strictly against their partners being completely bald), while Cameron Diaz famously declared in her book that, “The idea that vaginas are preferable in a hairless state is a pretty recent phenomenon, and all fads change.”
+Maybe vajazzling and laser hair removal are trendy now, but what happens if the full bush comes back?
 Will Gucci start marketing the pubic wigs once used for syphilitic prostitutes in the 1450s?
 Are the trend-starved and totally hairless going to sport designer merkins?

 I don’t want to make women feel bad about themselves; from a marketing perspective, it can be easy to exploit any insecurity.

 Giese thinks about trends when her patients request permanently removing all their pubic hair.
 “One of my personal hesitations, because we have laser hair removal treatments available [at my practice], is [not] leaving a certain amount of hair.
 Losing everything…that is really pre-pubescent looking,” she says.
 And as far as aesthetics go, the look of your labia matters less if they’re covered in hair.